Aberystwyth University: Aberystwyth Business School

 In 1998, the Department of Economics (founded in 1912), the Department of Accounting and Finance (founded in 1979) and the Centre for Business Studies merged to create the School of Management and Business.
 In 2013, the School joined the Department of Information Studies and the Department of Law and Criminology at a new campus at Llanbadarn Fawr.
 The school was shortlisted for "Business School of the Year" in the Times Higher Education Awards (2014).
 In 2016, the institute, minus the Department of Information Studies, was renamed the Institute of Business and Law, the remaining departments being renamed Aberystwyth Business School and Aberystwyth Law School.

 Department of Computer Science

 The Department of Computer Science (founded in 1970), conducts research in automated reasoning, computational biology, vision graphics and visualisation and intelligent robotics.

 AberMUD, the first popular internet-based MUD, was written in the department by then-student Alan Cox.
 Jan Pinkava, another graduate, won an Oscar for his short animated film Geri's Game.
-Students in the department were also involved in the creation of the award-winning service robot librarian named Hugh and Kar-go, the autonomous delivery vehicle.